Skydio/skydio-cloud-api-examples/examples/python-marker-crud/README.md

 # Skydio API Example: Python Marker CRUD

+This example demonstrates how to:

+- Create a simple Skydio Cloud API Client in Python
-This example demonstrates the CRUD (create, read, update, delete) operations for markers with the Skydio Cloud API, using a simple SkydioAPIClient.
+- Use it to perform CRUD (create, read, update, delete) operations for markers.

 ## Usage